roberto1tamas/invoice-app/README.md

 - [x] Zod is used both for validating data in Forms and sending/receiving data from Supabase.
 It is used as unique source of truth
 - [x] Random user profile image
 - [x] Dark mode

+## Run it locally?

+The initial version for CRUD operations was developed using `json-server` library to mock the REST API, which servered the invoice(s) from `db.json` file present in root folder.
+Then the project was moved to Supabase which required using Supabase's Js library to make CRUD operations (similar to Firebase) together with some env variables for credentials.
+ENV variables are not provided in the repo due to security reasons, therefor the present setup of the project doesn't provide a "plug & play" experience.

+To run the project locally you need to:

+- modify the imports to point to `/service/local.InvoicesService.ts` which contains fetch functions, instead of `/service/InvoicesService.ts` which uses Supabase's Js library functions to fetch data.
+- make sure json-server library is installed and run `json-server db.json` in a new terminal.